ofiwg/libfabric/man/fi_opx.7.md

 # LIMITATIONS

-As OPX is under development this list of limitations is subject to change.

-It runs under the following MPI versions:
+OPX supports the following MPI versions:

 Intel MPI from Parallel Studio 2020, update 4.
 Intel MPI from OneAPI 2021, update 3.
 Open MPI 4.1.2a1 (Older version of Open MPI will not work).
-MPICH 3.4.2.
+MPICH 3.4.2 and later.

 Usage:

 If using with OpenMPI 4.1.x, disable UCX and openib transports.
 OPX is not compatible with Open MPI 4.1.x PML/BTL.
-DMA, RDMA and SDMA are not implemented.
-Performance falls off when using message sizes larger than 1 MTU (4K max size).
-Shared memory is not cleaned up after an application crashes.
-Use "rm -rf /dev/shm/*" to remove old shared-memory files.

 # CONFIGURATION OPTIONS